Up to $2 per square foot of turf replaced with low-water-use grasses and/or low-water-use plants (artificial turf does not qualify).

 - Schedule a post-inspection.

-- Submit Turf Replacement Rebate Application and attach original receipts for plants and related materials.
+- Submit Turf Replacement Rebate Application (PDF) and attach original receipts for plants and related materials.

 Turf Replacement Rebate Eligibility

-Complete rebate eligibility requirements are listed on the turf replacement rebate application.
+Complete rebate eligibility requirements are listed on the Turf Replacement Rebate Application (PDF).
 However, we still want you to be aware of the following:

 - This rebate requires a pre-approval inspection by Soquel Creek Water District (SqCWD) staff.
 SqCWD will provide the applicant with a pre-approval form that must be signed by the applicant and provided to the SqCWD representative at the time the pre-approval inspection is completed.
 Do not remove existing turf until after the pre-approval inspection.